emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;💃&nbsp;When I'm not coding, I enjoy working out, dancing, playing piano, reading, learning

-Looking for volunteering opportunities which allow me utilise my coding and teaching skills for good, with a particular interest in secondary school projects/initiatives (having worked at a girls secondary school) I'm especially interested in working with KS3 girls, before their GCSE options are set in stone.
+Looking for volunteering opportunities which allow me utilise my coding and teaching skills for good, with a particular interest in secondary school projects/initiatives (having worked at a girls secondary school (my mother is a retired secondary school science teacher and her mother was a maths teacher) I'm especially interested in working with KS3 girls, before their GCSE options are set in stone.
 Uptake of computer science GCSE is still markedly lower than uptake by male students, and the numbers are still falling: 'The number of girls in England studying for a GCSE in computing has more than halved in less than a decade' - source-  https://www.theguardian.com/technology/article/2024/jun/27/number-of-girls-in-england-taking-computing-gcse-plummets-study-finds#:~:text=In%202015%2043%25%20of%20candidates,18%2C600%20females%20took%20computer%20science.
 I'm also keen to get involved in DEI initiatives/projects aimed at marginalised communities e.g. Code First Girls etc